 Pet Pheromone Plugins

-I highly recommend owners use plugin pheromone products in their home, to help ease the integration process between the cat and dog.
+I highly recommend owners use plugin pheromone products in their homes, to help ease the integration process between the cat and dog.

-Owners should ensure that the dens are separate from each other, though in an ideal world the dens will be adjacent to each other with only a closed door in between.
+Owners should ensure that the dens are separate from each other, though in an ideal world, the dens will be adjacent to each other with only a closed door in between.

 3. Separate Animals

 Owners should ensure that the resident cat does not feel put out by the appearance of a dog in their home.

 Although this might seem cruel to the dog, it is very important that the puppy/dog is restricted to one room of the home in the beginning, for their own sake.

 4. Introducing The Scent

-Your cat and dog are already fully aware of each others existence, however, in order to integrate them correctly an owner must ensure that both pets remain separate at this stage.
+Your cat and dog are already fully aware of each other’s existence, however, in order to integrate them correctly, an owner must ensure that both pets remain separate at this stage.

 The next step in the process is to introduce the scent of the dog, to your Maine Coon.
-This is achieved by taking a blanket covered in the dogs scent, then leaving it next to your cats bed.
-Give your cat time to sniff and scent the blanket, whilst watching their reactions closely to ensure they do not become overly stressed.
+This is achieved by taking a blanket covered in the dog’s scent, and then leaving it next to your cat’s bed.

 As with the cat, allow the dog to sniff and scent the blanket.
-If they appear overly stressed by the cats smell at any stage, remove the blanket immediately.
+If they appear overly stressed by the cat’s smell at any stage, remove the blanket immediately.

-Repeat this process for both animals, until both are comfortable around the other animals unique scent.
+Repeat this process for both animals, until both are comfortable around the other animal’s unique scent.

 5. Quality Time

 During the integration process, make sure that you spend quality time with both pets on an individual basis.
 This is vital, to ensure that neither pet feels rejected, and left out.

-Ensure that the animals are kept separate, until both appear comfortable in their separate living areas.
+Ensure that the animals are kept separate until both appear comfortable in their separate living areas.